Skip to main content

 Konrad Fischer Galerie, Düsseldorf

-Here and Now 1, Henry Moore Institute, Leeds
+Here and Now 1, Henry Moore Institute, Leeds, UK

 1997